Would you be willing to take a brief survey on the License Search application?

 Who qualifies for online license renewal?

-• Current licenses that WILL expire within the next 80 days.
+• Current licenses that WILL expire within the next 90 days and delinquent licenses.

 Does the PTBC have your most current information?

-NAME CHANGE: To notify the PTBC of a name change, submit a Request for Name Change 14 days prior to submitting your on-line renewal payment.
+NAME CHANGE: To notify the PTBC of a name change, submit a Request for Name Change online or to the PTBC's office 14 days prior to submitting your on-line renewal payment.
+If you are submitting your name change to the PTBC's office, submit the request using the Request for Name Change form.
 Failure to allow 14 days for processing may result in the new wallet license being mailed with an incorrect name.
 In this case, a fee of $50 will be required to request a replacement wallet license with the corrected name.

 To renew your license via mail you must mail both A & B below to: PTBC 2005 Evergreen St. Suite 1350, Sacramento, CA 95815.
 Make your check, money order, or cashier's check payable to PTBC.
 DO NOT SEND CASH.
 Write your license number on your check.
 Failure to submit A & B below will result in your license not being renewed!